 Sidebar on Digital Transformation

-Creating a definition of digital strategy gets confusing because there is digital transformation then there is digital marketing strategy.
+Creating a definition of digital strategy gets confusing because there is digital transformation (concerned with operational efficiency) then there is digital marketing strategy (based in innovation/expertise).

 Digital transformation is interesting.
 The idea is to remake the entire business into a customer-focused firm through digitalization.
 A side benefit is improved “customer experience”.
 Wonky digital transformation geeks often say things like, “how can the entire support system, and even the delivery of products and services, create a better experience for customers – up and down the value chain?”.